What is malassezia?

 - Sweating – hence pityriasis versicolor is common in tropical areas

-Treatment of skin conditions associated with malassezia
+What is the treatment of skin conditions associated with malassezia?

 Consult DermNet's pages on the individual skin conditions to learn about treatment.

 In general, malassezia infections are treated with topical or oral antifungal agents, such as ketoconazole shampoo and oral fluconazole.
 Seborrhoeic dermatitis may also be treated with topical steroids.